Clinical Psychology (CPY)

 CPY 7000 History and Systems of Psychology (5 Credits)

-This course focuses on discussing the philosophy of science and historical events that contributed to contemporary psychology as a scientific and applied discipline with a particular focus on clinical psychology.
+contributed to contemporary psychology as a scientific and applied discipline with a particular focus on clinical psychology.
 Students will have the opportunity to explore the history of their own area of research or clinical interest while developing skills to conduct literature reviews and engage in effective research writing.
 Typically offered: Summer.

 CPY 7009 Psychological Interventions IV: Group, Interpersonal, and Integration Therapies (4 Credits)